 What would you like to hear about first?
 There’s my depressing, yet sometimes pleasurable, teenage years; my several mental breakdowns; my days in the institution; my extra large dogs who like to suffocate me; my biting humour that sometimes offends others; my favourite sports teams; and my future aspirations that involve a bit of hacking… the white hat kind.
 I could actually talk about almost anything, really.
 I said almost.

 Oh, I’ve been rambling so much that I forgot to tell you my name.
 It’s Deirdre, pronounced “Deer-druh”.
 You probably couldn’t have guessed that unless you were Irish because apparently my name originates from Ireland.
 It’s actually quite lovely meeting someone from Ireland because I can bug that person into saying my name in that beautiful accent.
 It’s one of my favorites actually.

 As you can tell, I just have a boring American one… not even Bostonian or Southern or anything interesting like that.
 Plainly American.

 It’s a pleasure to meet you, or so I hope.
 I guess we’ll find out… hopefully.

 So who am I?

-I’m just a twenty-three-year-old with bipolar disorder and… a few other problems I guess.
+I’m just a twenty-four-year-old with bipolar disorder and… a few other problems I guess.
 It’s a bit strange actually saying that outloud… it makes them real, which they are so I guess it’s for the best I know that now.
 Go ahead… I know you want to ask me about them but are just too anxious about hurting my feelings.
 Trust me when I say that you will not offend me by asking.
 I’m an advocate to reducing the stigma on mental illness… so go on and ask.

 I think I’ve been talking about myself for far too long now.
 Now that you know a bit about me, you have to tell me about yourself.
 It’s always great to meet someone new.